Schedule of Rates and Dues – Effective as of 1 January 2026

 The lease of land in harbour areas is secured with a statutory lien on the site in question.

 All charges under this schedule are exclusive of value added tax.
-AIP is obliged to collect VAT on all the charges in this schedule, cf. Item 3, Article 3 of Act No. 50/1988 on Value Added Tax.
+Faxaflóahafnir sf. is obliged to collect VAT on all the charges in this schedule, cf. Item 3, Article 3 of Act No. 50/1988 on Value Added Tax.

 Entry into force

-This schedule of rates and dues for AIP was approved by the AIP Board on 24 November 2023 and in accordance with the Harbour Act No. 61/2003 and Article 37 of the Regulation on harbour matters No. 326/2004.
+This schedule of rates and dues for Faxaflóahafnir sf. was approved by the Port Board on 26 September 2025 and in accordance with the Harbour Act No. 61/2003 and Article 37 of the Regulation on harbour matters No. 326/2004.

-The schedule enters effect on 1 January 2024 and is published for the guidance of all interested parties.
+The schedule enters into effect on 1 January 2026 and is published for the guidance of all interested parties.

 Interim provisions:

-Vessels operating on electricity alone and used for scheduled passenger tours are exempt from quay fees according to Article 4 to the end of 2025.
+Vessels operating solely on electricity and used for scheduled passenger tours are exempt from quay and tonnage dues according to Article 4 to the end of 2027.

-Vessels operating on LNG in the harbour area are to be granted a 15% discount on quay fees to the end of 2025.
+Vessels operating on LNG in the harbour area are to be granted a 15% discount on quay and tonnage dues to the end of 2027.

 Gunnar Tryggvason, Port Director